yashwanthsr2/Todo_List_web/README.md

 4. Include more detailed reporting features
 5. Add database persistence
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________
-* License </h2>
+* License
-This project is open-source and available for educational purposes.
+This project is open-source and available for educational purposes.</h3>